 The ten private attorneys on the CJA Board shall be appointed by the District Court to serve staggered three-year terms.
 Also, at least one member shall be from the Western Division of the District, and at least one member shall be from the Central Division of the District.
 One member of the Board should be the CJA Panel Attorney District Representative ("PADR"), the Chair of the Board may also be the PADR.
 The District Court shall designate the Chair of the CJA Board from among these ten members to serve for a two-year term.
 The Chair may create one or more subcommittees of the CJA Board to handle specific areas of responsibility.
 The District Court shall also designate the district judge and the magistrate judge to serve as liaisons to the CJA Board.
-The Clerk of the District Court shall either serve as liaison, or designate a member of the Clerk's staff to serve as liaison to the CJA Board, and shall provide administrative support to the CJA Board.
+The Clerk of the District Court shall either serve as liaison, or designate a member of the CJA Board.